xhp-hust-2018-2011/S-DCNet/README.md

 # S-DCNet
-This is the official implementation of S-DCNet, presented in our paper:
+This is the repository for S-DCNet, presented in our paper:

 **From Open Set to Closed Set: Counting Objects by Spatial Divide-and-Conquer**